taharon/boardgame_tracker/README.md

 The repo for the API for this app is available at:
 [Board game tracker API repo.](https://github.com/taharon/Project_2_API)

+## What is this for

+This app is to be used to track board games.
+It allows you to record which board games you own, a score each for them, and a review.
+The app currently also allows players to record games played with a date, players, and scores for each.

 ## Tech
 JavaScript
 jQuery